 Remember the “Whatever for Dummies” books?
 They weren’t really for dummies.
 They were for people who wanted to learn or accomplish something quickly and efficiently without having to figure it all out for themselves.

-Of course, you don’t have the many hours it would take to create procedures manuals.
+Of course, you don’t have the many hours it would take to create procedure manuals.
 And you don’t have to take that time.
 Here are two suggestions.

 Visualize your practice as a long funnel: Prospects and clients go in one end, and work products — and happy clients — come out the other.
 Start a list of procedures in roughly a timeline order.
 Something like this: